Coronary heart disease

 ICD codes: I24 I25 What is the ICD Code?

-With a coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.
-This constriction can cause shortness of breath and chest pain if the heart muscle is supplied with insufficient oxygen.
+With coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.
+This constriction can cause chest pain, shortness of breath and nausea if the heart muscle is not getting enough oxygen.

 At a glance

-- Shortness of breath and chest pain may be the first signs.
+- Chest pain, shortness of breath and nausea may be the first signs.

 - Symptoms can be treated successfully.